con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Amused with every object of existence,
 A mind of passion, loving emptiness,
 Transcending worldly passion and the like,
-Enjoying pleasures of the threefold world, (124)
+With great enjoyment for the threefold world, (124)

 * 124b, agradhīḥ: The ancient and Dege Tibetan translations do not reflect reading *agradhī* but rather something like rāgadhīḥ.
 Vilāsavajra's Sanskrit text does indeed read agradhīḥ.